SharePoint Online Permission Levels

 - Browse to the SharePoint site's main page.

-- Click Site Actions, and select Site Permissions.
+- Click the gear icon, select Site Settings.

 - Check the box for the user(s) or group(s).